galasa-dev/cli/README.md

 Maven and Gradle are both build tools, which read metadata from files which guide how the code within a module should be built.
 Maven and Gradle use different formats for these build files.

-By Default, the `galasactl project create` generates a project which includes a maven build mechanism.
-The `--maven` flag being present also explicitly tells the tool to generate maven build artifacts (`pom.xml` files).
+By default, the `galasactl project create` generates a project which includes a Maven build mechanism.
+The `--maven` flag being present also explicitly tells the tool to generate Maven build artifacts (`pom.xml` files).

 To create a project which includes a Gradle build mechanism, add the `--gradle` flag.
 This tells the tool to add generated artifacts which direct a Gradle build.

-You can use the `--maven` and `--gradle` flags together to produce a project which contains both maven and gradle build infrastructure files.
+You can use the `--maven` and `--gradle` flags together to produce a project which contains both Maven and Gradle build infrastructure files.

-Create a folder tree which can be built using either maven or gradle:
+Create a folder tree which can be built using either Maven or Gradle:
 ```
 galasactl project create --package dev.galasa.example.banking --features payee,account --obr --gradle --maven
 ```

-To build a project with maven artifacts, use `mvn clean install`
+To build a project with Maven artifacts, use `mvn clean install`

-To build a project with gradle artifacts, use `gradle build publishToMavenLocal`
+To build a project with Gradle artifacts, use `gradle build publishToMavenLocal`

 ## runs prepare